Jimenez Church

-Saint John the Baptist Parish Church, commonly known as Jimenez Church, is a late-19th century, Baroque Roman Catholic church located at Brgy.
-Nacional, Jimenez, Misamis Occidental, Philippines.
+Saint John the Baptist Parish Church, commonly known as Jimenez Church, is a late-19th century, Baroque Roman Catholic church located at Barangay Nacional, Jimenez, Misamis Occidental, Philippines.
 The parish church, under the patronage of Saint John the Baptist, is under the jurisdiction of the Archdiocese of Ozamis.
 The church was declared a National Cultural Treasure of the Philippines in 2001.

 History

 The town of Jimenez was originally established by the Augustinian Recollects in 1829 and with Our Lady of the Most Holy Rosary as its patron saint.
 The present church, built mostly from hewn coral stone, was erected in the 19th century on a site previously settled by the Subanon people, a local tribe.
 The erection of the church structure is attributed to Father Roque Azcona between the years 1862 to 1863.
 The church was believed to have been completed in the late 1880s.

 In August 2025, a local content creator and online entrepreneur Christine Medalla allegedly spat on a church's stoup while being filmed, which she denied.
 The incident sparked outrage among residents and Roman Catholic worshippers, leading to the church's temporary closure ordered by Ozamis Archbishop Martin Jumoad due to the church's desecration.